Azure-Samples/hello-spring-function-azure/README.md

 ## Deploying to Azure Function

-Deploying the application on Azure Function with the Azure Function Maven plug-in:
+Deploy the application on Azure Functions with the Azure Function Gradle plug-in:

-`./mvnw azure-functions:deploy`
+`gradle azureFunctionsDeploy`